How Long Do Write-Offs and Settlements Impact Your Credit History?

 For self-employed individuals, consider a mix of credit types like a secured credit card or a small business loan after improving your score, demonstrating your ability to manage different financial products responsibly.

-Monitoring your credit report isn't a one-time task; it's an ongoing process that should be a regular part of your financial routine.
+Monitoring your credit report is not a one-time task; it is an ongoing process that should be a regular part of your financial routine.
 Regularly checking your reports allows you to track your progress, spot any new errors, and protect yourself from identity theft or fraudulent activities.
 This vigilance is especially crucial for self-employed individuals whose financial records might be more complex.

 Many financial institutions and credit bureaus offer services that allow you to monitor your credit score and report changes.
 Take advantage of these tools to stay informed about your financial health.
 Early detection of issues can prevent them from escalating into more significant problems, safeguarding your credit future.